onap/policy-parent/docs/installation/oom.rst

 Cluster Used in this Guide
 **************************
-* Ubuntu-based cluster using Ubuntu 20.04.1 LTS
+* Ubuntu-based VM using Ubuntu 22.04.1 LTS
-* 3 nodes - each having 8GB RAM and 4CPU
+* VM has 16GB RAM and 150 GB HDD and 4CPU
+* microk8s-based cluster is used

 Prerequisites
 *************
-* K8s Cluster capable of running kubectl commands
+* Microk8s Cluster capable of running kubectl commands
-* Both kubectl client and the server use v1.22.4
+* Both kubectl client and the server use v1.30.4
-* Helm version v3.6.3 is installed
+* Helm version v3.15.4 is installed
 * There should be a running chart repo called "local"
 * Chartmuseum used to create the chart repo